Clinas/csls-mcp/README.md

 -   **Workspace Management:** Maintains the loaded C# solution/project in memory.
 -   **Lifecycle:** Automatically started and stopped by the Gemini CLI.
 -   **Roslyn:** Uses `Microsoft.CodeAnalysis` and `MSBuildWorkspace` for all semantic operations.
--   **Performance:** Loads the solution once at startup and supports multiple concurrent read-only requests without reloading.

-## 📦 Deliverables

-This project provides:

--   The complete and functional source code for the `csls-mcp` server.
--   A `.csproj` file for a .NET 8 console application.
--   A clear folder structure.
--   A `README.md` (this file) with compilation, usage, and examples.
--   Clear comments within the code (will be added in a separate step).

 ## 🚀 How to Compile